 COVID-19 testing began at TONHC on March 23, 2020.
-Same-day testing is available at San Xavier, Sells, and San Simon.
-This means all the equipment to run the tests are in the clinic laboratories at San Xavier, Sells, and San Simon.
+Same-day testing is available at San Xavier, Sells, San Simon, and Santa Rosa.
+This means all the equipment to run tests are in the clinical laboratories.
 We began on-site same-day testing on April 20, 2020.
-There are two types of tests: send-out test or same-day/rapid test.
+There are two different in-house testing platforms currently; same-day/rapid test for symptomatic patients or same-day PCR testing (testing for SARS CoV-2, Flu A, Flu B, and RSV using one swab, starting February 1, 2021).
 Send-out testing is used for specific cases.
-As of 9/1/2020, on-site qualitative total antibody testing is available for specified cases.
+Effective 8/1/21, in-house antibody testing was discontinued, however testing can still be ordered and sent to the reference laboratory.

-We have nine on-site Abbott ID NOWTM machines that are used for same-day testing.
-We are pursuing avenues for more testing machines for on-site testing.
-In addition to expand our testing capabilities, medical assistants at TONHC completed competencies in performing COVID-19 nasal swab testing to assist with performing testing
+We have eleven on-site Abbott ID NOWTM machines that are used for sameday symptomatic testing and 4 Cepheid analyzers that can perform up to 52 PCR tests at one time for non-symptomatic patients.
+We continue to pursue additional avenues for more on-site PCR testing.
+In addition to expanding our testing capabilities, medical assistants at TONHC completed competencies in performing COVID-19 nasal swab testing to assist with performing testing.